Etotama: Characters

 Eto-Musume of the Cat, she's the heroine of the Etotama series.
 She is part of the Chinese astrology.
 Her goal is to become one of the twelve Zodiac Gods, and she tries various ways to become a member.
 She then meets Takeru Amato, a high school student who lives alone in Akihabara, and ends up living is his house and becoming a freeloader.
 Nya-tan is a girl that has a quite chubby and cute face.
 She has medium length, straight light brown hair and brown, goldish eyes.
-She accessorizes her hair with a big yellow ribbon at the back and a yellow star with a upside down happy face on it on the side of her hair.
+She accessorizes her hair with a big yellow ribbon at the back and a yellow star with an upside down happy face on it on the side of her hair.
 Her clothing consist of a collar that comes with a golden bell, a white shirt with a sailor-like blue ribbon/necktie and a slightly darker blue skirt with another huge ribbon behind it.
 She also wears blue and white cuffs around her wrists and brown shoes that come with knee-length blue and white stockings with flowers on the side.
 Like all the other Zodiac Girls, Nya-tan also has two ears - cat ears in her case, and a thin, white tail.
 "A natural fool with a innocent personality that does not give up."
 Nya-tan is a very bright and cheerful and kind girl and also quite childish, which explains why she often says jokes and plays around.
 She can however be shy sometimes and she is sort-of-an airhead, so Takeru has to watch over her.
 When she finds something she wants to do, she doesn't stop until she has reached it, and she is always straight toward the goal she is aiming for.
 Cat Gun (Kyatto Gan) is Nya-tan's special attack.
 It's not a gun, but more like a laser with cat palm on it.
 It is used in the second episode, against Moo-tan.